Our Genealogy> Smithies Surname Index> This page

 Memorial: Plymouth Naval Memorial, Panel 54, Column 1.

-[with grateful thanks to Michaela for finding him]
+[With grateful thanks to Michaela for finding him.]

-Joseph Smithies Kelly
+Joseph Smithies Kelly,

 (picture from the local newspaper

-article confirming his death)
+article confirming his death).

 SMITHIES, Archbell

-Born 1919 (Bury District) and resided Manchester (A/R/H)
+Born 17 Mar 1919 Radcliffe LAN (1921 census)and later resided Manchester (A/R/H)

 Private 2nd Bn.
 The Loyal Regiment (North Lancashire)